veekaybee/veekaybee.github.io/_posts/2016-08-28-how-to-parse-emails-with-python.md

+---
+layout: post
-# How to parse emails with Python (or, how I liberated my Strata schedule)
+title: How to parse emails with Python (or, how I liberated my Strata schedule)
+---

 [Strata](http://conferences.oreilly.com/strata/hadoop-big-data-ny), arguably the largest data science conference in the United States, is coming up in September and [my company](http://www.captechconsulting.com/) is sponsoring my trip there this year, so I've started planning out which sessions I'll be attending.